-Massage in physiotherapy is a manual therapy technique that promotes healing and relieving of muscle tension.
-It involves skilled manipulation of soft tissues like muscles, tendons, ligaments, and skin.
+Massage in physiotherapy is a manual therapy technique that involves manipulating soft tissues like muscles, tendons, and ligaments.
+Its purpose is to promote healing, relieve tension, and improve mobility.

 Involving stretching, toning, friction, and compression, sports massage is an intense manual technique applied to the body’s soft tissues.
 It’s ideal for managing muscular damage, overuse injuries, and reducing injury risks.